 Monthly Confidence Index (MCI-EFI)

-The Equipment Leasing & Finance Foundation (the Foundation) releases the February 2024 Monthly Confidence Index for the Equipment Finance Industry (MCI-EFI) today.
-The index reports a qualitative assessment of both the prevailing business conditions and expectations for the future as reported by key executives from the $1 trillion equipment finance sector.
-Overall, confidence in the equipment finance market is 51.7, an increase from the January index of 48.6.
+The Equipment Leasing & Finance Foundation (the Foundation) releases the April 2025 Monthly Confidence Index for the Equipment Finance Industry (MCI-EFI) today.
+Overall, confidence in the equipment finance market is 41.9, down from the March index of 58.1, and the lowest index since October 2023.
+The index reports a qualitative assessment of both the prevailing business conditions and future expectations as reported by key executives from the $1.3 trillion equipment finance sector.
+Approximately half of the survey responses were submitted prior to the tariff announcement on April 2.

-• When asked to assess their business conditions over the next four months, 10.7% of the executives responding said they believe business conditions will improve over the next four months, a decrease from 20.7% in January.
-82.1% believe business conditions will remain the same over the next four months, up from 62.1% the previous month.
-7.1% believe business conditions will worsen, a decrease from 17.2% in January.
+• Business conditions – When asked to assess their business conditions over the next four months, 15.4% of the executives responding said they believe business conditions will improve over the next four months, a decrease from 28.6% in March.
+26.9% believe business conditions will remain the same over the next four months, down from 53.6% the previous month.
+57.7% believe business conditions will worsen, up from 17.9% in March.

-• 7.1% of the survey respondents believe demand for leases and loans to fund capital expenditures (capex) will increase over the next four months, down from 13.8% in January.
-78.6% believe demand will “remain the same” during the same four-month time period, up from 65.5% the previous month.
-14.3% believe demand will decline, a decrease from 20.7% in January.
+• Capex demand – 11.5% of the survey respondents believe demand for leases and loans to fund capital expenditures (capex) will increase over the next four months, down from 32.1% in March.
+26.9% believe demand will “remain the same” during the same four-month time period, down from 42.9% the previous month.
+61.5% believe demand will decline, an increase from 25% in March.

-• 14.3% of the respondents expect more access to capital to fund equipment acquisitions over the next four months, up from 13.8% in January.
-75% of executives indicate they expect the “same” access to capital to fund business, down from 75.9% last month.
-10.7% expect “less” access to capital, up slightly from 10.3% the previous month.
+• Access to capital – 7.7% of the respondents expect more access to capital to fund equipment acquisitions over the next four months, down from 21.4% in March.
+88.5% of executives indicate they expect the “same” access to capital to fund business, up from 75% the previous month.
+3.9% expect “less” access to capital, relatively unchanged from March.

-• When asked, 21.4% of the executives report they expect to hire more employees over the next four months, an increase from 6.9% in January.
-71.4% expect no change in headcount over the next four months, down from 79.3% last month.
-7.1% expect to hire fewer employees, down from 13.8% in January.
+• Employment – When asked, 23.1% of the executives report they expect to hire more employees over the next four months, a decrease from 32.1% in March.
+73.1% expect no change in headcount over the next four months, up from 67.9% last month.
+3.9% expect to hire fewer employees, up from none in March.

-• 17.9% of the survey respondents believe that U.S. economic conditions will get “better” over the next six months, up from 13.8% in January.
-67.9% indicate they believe the U.S. economy will “stay the same” over the next six months, an increase from 65.5% last month.
-14.3% believe economic conditions in the U.S. will worsen over the next six months, a decrease from 20.7% the previous month.
+• Economic outlook – 7.7% of the survey respondents believe that U.S. economic conditions will get “better” over the next six months, down from 32.1% in March.
+34.6% indicate they believe the U.S. economy will “stay the same” over the next six months, down from 39.3% last month.
+57.7% believe economic conditions in the U.S. will worsen over the next six months, an increase from 28.6% the previous month.

-• In February, 21.4% of respondents indicate they believe their company will increase spending on business development activities during the next six months, an increase from 17.2% the previous month.
-67.9% believe there will be “no change” in business development spending, up from 65.5% in January.
-10.7% believe there will be a decrease in spending, down from 17.2% last month.
+• Business development spending – In April, 19.2% of respondents indicate they believe their company will increase spending on business development activities during the next six months, down from 35.7% the previous month.
+80.8% believe there will be “no change” in business development spending, an increase from 64.3% in March.
+None believe there will be a decrease in spending, unchanged from last month.

 Back to Top